executors/executors/README.md

     * Any return value of `f` is stored as the result in the shared state of the resulting future.

+    * Any exception thrown by `f` is stored as the exceptional result in the shared state of the resulting future.

 3. *Returns:* `executor_future_t<Executor,result_of_t<decay_t<Function>()>` when `predecessor` is a `void` future.
 Otherwise, `executor_future_t<Executor,result_of_t<decay_t<Function>(T&)>>` where `T` is the result type of the `predecessor` future.